AthanasiusXOR/Theological_Obsidian_Notes/Bibliography.md

 Waters, Guy Prentiss. *For the Mouth of the Lord has Spoken: The Doctrine of Scripture*.
 Glasgow, UK: Bell and Bain, 2001.

+Wellum, Stephen. *The 5 Solas Series: Christ Alone: The Uniqueness of Jesus as Savior*, Grand Rapids, MI: Zondervan, 2017.

 Wellum, Stephen. *Systematic Theology Volume I*.
 Brentwood, TN: B&H Academic Publishing, 2024.

 ## Podcasts